SkyAphid/ClearDialogue/README.md

 - Code-base is highly customizable and easy to modify

 ## Dependencies
-ClearDialogue is configured to use Maven, so most of the required APIs will be downloaded automatically.The only other dependency you need to make sure you have is [Clear.](https://github.com/SkyAphid/Clear)
+ClearDialogue is configured to use Maven, so most of the required APIs will be downloaded automatically.
+The only other dependency you need to make sure you have is [Clear.](https://github.com/SkyAphid/Clear)

 ## Download
 [Get a runnable version of ClearDialogue on the releases page.](https://github.com/SkyAphid/ClearDialogue/releases)